md-amirozzaman-niaz/dbpanel/README.md

 You can also access your laravel application's database easily and fastest way in a same panel.
 There are some cool filter available with this package.
 You might look around your table's column type and index also.

-You can also open vue component in code editor (phpstorm,vscode) by clicking `open file` from vue chrome extention tool.
+:loudspeaker: You can also open vue component in code editor (phpstorm,vscode) by clicking `open file` from vue chrome extention tool.

-### Installation
+### Installation :satellite:

 ```
 composer require niaz/dbpanel --dev